iglfranks/record-project-4/README.md

       )
 })}
 ```
-The index page also displays a random soundcloud clip of one of the records, which is set to a piece of state as a random record from the index.
+The index page also displays a random soundcloud clip of one of the records using 'react-player', which is set to a piece of state as a random record from the index.

 ```javascript
 useEffect(() => {